Ingress with TLS

 terminal

-# a TLS secret is just the cert + key under fixed keys
+# a TLS secret is just the cert + key under two fixed keys

 $ kubectl create secret tls payments-tls \